benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 G_wgs = graphs.nX_from_osm(osm_json=response.text)
 # cast the graph to UTM coordinates prior to processing
 G_utm = graphs.nX_wgs_to_utm(G_wgs)
-# let's plot, to see what we're dealing with

 plot.plot_nX(G_utm, figsize=(20, 20), dpi=150)
 ```